 Kastorianos means ‘dance from Kastor’, a town and region in Greece on the Albanian border near Macedonia.
-Naturally, Kastor has more than one dance, and unfortunately, there are at least two very different dances named Kastorianos – even by Greeks.
+Naturally, Kastor has more than one dance, and unfortunately, there are at least two very different Greek dances named Kastorianos.

 Here it is without singing

-John Pappas remembers footwork more like a syrto, & clapping instead of pounding fists, and turns.
-John also uses a different song.
+John Pappas remembers footwork more like a syrto, a in-and-out section, & clapping instead of pounding fists, and turns.

 And here’s that dance, with even simpler clapping.